threadstonesecure/spring-web-initializr/readme.md

 [![spring-boot-2.0.0.RELEASE][shield-spring]](#)
 [![MIT licensed][shield-license]](#)

-Spring Web Initializr _(will be referenced Swi from now on)_ is a library that will help you easily create Web Apps with Spring Boot.
+Spring Web Initializr _(will be referenced SWI from now on)_ is a library that will help you easily create Web Apps with Spring Boot.
-It was mainly developed in order to support the [Swip (Spring Web Initializr Plugin)](https://plugins.jetbrains.com/plugin/12239-swip-spring-web-initializr-) built for IntelliJ IDEA, but can be obviously used independently.
+It was mainly developed in order to support [Swip (Spring Web Initializr Plugin)](https://plugins.jetbrains.com/plugin/12239-swip-spring-web-initializr-) built for IntelliJ IDEA, but can be obviously used independently.
-However, you will understand better the usage and the purpose of the library, if you choose to use the Swip first.
+However, you will better understand the usage and the purpose of the library, if you choose to use Swip first.

 Table of Contents
 -----------------